mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 It uses a binary way to represent the the position of permission in '-rwxrwxrwx'.
 For example, 7 represents 'rwx', 0 represents '---', 1 represents '--x', and etc.

-##How to put shell scripts in your path?
+###How to put shell scripts in your path?

+##Part 2: More syntax about how to write a shell

 ##Conclusion